 The theology and doctrine of angels is an often neglected area of Christian theology and study.
-Most systematic theologies list angelology as one of the major categories of study, yet it is often overlooked.
+Most systematic theologies list angelology as one of the major categories of study, yet it is often overlooked when we discuss doctrine.
 A theological definition of angels is that they “are spiritual beings created by God to serve Him, though created higher than man.
 Some, the good angels, have remained obedient to Him and carry out His will, while others, fallen angels, disobeyed, fell from their holy position, and now stand in active opposition to the work and plan of God.”

 A common idea in many segments of Christianity and even in some non-Christian New Age teaching is that everyone has a guardian angel assigned to them for life.
 The Roman Catholic Church, for example, has taught the doctrine of guardian angels since its earliest days.
 Catholic theologians acknowledge, though, that this belief is not overtly spelled out in Scripture.